 8.3 Additional fees

-8.4 Supervisory and control instruments pertaining to the external audit
+8.4 Supervisory and control instruments in relation to the external audit

-Each year, the Audit Committee examines and evaluates the effectiveness and independence of the external auditors.
-In doing so, it bases itself on documents generated by the external auditors, such as the Auditors’ Report prescribed under the Banking Act, management letters, as well as oral and written statements of position on individual aspects and technical questions in connection with ﬁnancial-statement reporting and the audit.
-In addition, a systematic annual assessment is made on the basis of checklists and fee comparisons within the auditing sector.
-Based on this evaluation, a proposal is submitted to the Board of Directors for the attention of the annual general meeting with regard to the election of the external auditors and Group auditors.
+Each year, the Audit Committee assesses and evaluates the effectiveness and independence of the external auditors.
+In this process, it bases itself on documents generated by the external auditors, such as the Auditors’ Report prescribed under the Banking Act, management letters, as well as oral and written statements of position on individual issues and technical questions in connection with ﬁnancial-statement reporting and the audit.
+Furthermore, a systematic annual assessment is made on the basis of checklists and fee comparisons within the auditing segment.
+Based on this evaluation, a motion is submitted to the Board of Directors for the attention of the Annual General Meeting as regards the election of the external auditors and Group auditors.